ghasto69/LambdaBetterGrassFabric/README.md

 Using this mod is very simple!

-Install it in your mods folder along with [Quilted Fabric API] and [ModMenu].
+Install it in your mods folder along with [Fabric API] and [ModMenu].

 You will notice that some blocks like grass blocks will connect together, if you want to try other options or want to have the same look as OptiFine you can look into the settings screen of the mod via [ModMenu].